 Very few people repair a puncture on a ride; it’s much quicker to replace the tube and leave the repair until you get home (and some punctures can destroy inner tubes making a replacement necessary).
 But you might want to carry a puncture repair outfit anyway (for those rare occasions when you get a second puncture and only carry one spare tube).

 You won’t be able to take the tyre off to replace the tube unless you have a couple of tyre levers, either metal (but be careful not to damage the inner tube) or strong plastic.

 And, having replaced the inner tube, you’ll need a pump to inflate it.
 Either a long one which fits in the bike frame or a short one which you can carry in your bag.

-Most bolts on a modern bike have hexagonal socket heads.
-Take a set of Allen keys or, if you want to save that little extra bit of weight, take just those keys which fit the bolts on your bike.
+Most bolts on a modern bike have either hexagonal socket heads or star-shaped (Torx) ones.
+Take a set of keys suitable for your bike (you might need both) or, if you want to save that little extra bit of weight, take just those keys which fit the bolts on your bike.
 If you find you have a bolt with a slot head take a small screwdriver as well.

 A puncture will almost certainly be caused by a thorn, a small flint or a piece of glass and if you leave it embedded in the tyre you’ll get another puncture.
 If you can’t prise the object out with a fingernail, something pointed like a penknife will be needed.

 The most common use for spanners on a ride is to adjust mudguards.
 A multi-tool (see below) might be sufficient for that.